berkeroptoel/J1939_gateway/README.md

 ### Decoding to SPN
-For instance there're seven SPNs in for PGN61444.
+If we look at SPNs of PGN61444, we can see it includes seven different informations.
 Like SPN190 for Engine speed, SPN899 for Engine torque...
-PGN61444(217056510 in decimal) has 8 byte payload: FF FF FF 68 13 FF FF FF 2 bytes 6813 means 621 RPM engine speed.
+PGN61444(217056510 in decimal) has 8 bytes payload: FF FF FF 68 13 FF FF FF 2 bytes "68" and "13" means 621 RPM engine speed.
+Let's calculate it.

 0x68 = 104
 0x13 = 19